Skip to Content

 I always get a huge pack from BJs unless Tops runs a better deal.
 If you don’t have the freezer space, look for meat priced at $2.89 and under per pound.
 This will vary based on region; we live in New York)

-You can also ask BJ’s to pack you a smaller package of ground beef.
+You can also ask BJ’s to pack you a smaller package of beef.

 When I get a massive meat pack from BJs, it will last us two weeks.
-We can make it last longer if I only do one beef meal a week.
-So UT for this tip, we will use it for a week.
+We can make it last longer if I only eat one weekly beef meal.
+So, for this helpful tips, we will use it for a week.

-The three meals to make from ground beef.
+The three meals are made from ground beef.

 Now you have six meals.

-For the last meal, you can opt to eat leftovers, if there are any, or make homemade pizza.
+For the last meal, you can eat leftovers, if any, or make homemade pizza.

 If you are stocking your pantry like you should be when meal planning properly, your grocery list will probably look like this.